 4.7 It should be recognised that a situation such as that referred to in the above example may add additional complexity to the administration of a debt agreement.
 A secured creditor may choose to decline to accept any dividend payments under a debt agreement, whether or not a debtor continues making direct payments to the secured creditor.

 4.8 Irrespective of whether a secured creditor accepts dividends under a debt agreement, a secured creditor will still be a party to the debt agreement.
 Whether or not a secured creditor takes action to realise their security, the secured creditor is entitled to receive dividends if they so choose (and may do so without the need for any variation of the debt agreement).
 The debtor will still be required to disclose details of the secured creditor in their debt agreement documentation.
 The secured creditor will still be bound by the agreement and the secured creditor’s debt will be released upon completion of the agreement (except in respect of their rights to deal with their security).
+A secured creditor can realise its security after the completion of a debt agreement but cannot pursue the debtor for any shortfall.
+This is the case whether or not the secured creditor has received any dividends pursuant to the debt agreement.

 5.1 Subsection 185C(2) also provides that creditors are not entitled to receive more than the amount of their provable debt.